 Who am I?

-I’m a 33 year old computer enthusiast with a great passion to anything that’s related to computers.
-It started back when I was young, when my father was kind enough to get the family the old classic Commodore 64.
-I still vividly remember fiddling through huge stacks of cassettes trying to find the game or program I was looking for, not to mention the day when my dad brought home the first floppy drive.
+My name is Jostein Elvaker Haande, and I’m a 43-year-old computer enthusiast with a great passion for anything that’s related to computers.
+It started back when I was young when my father was kind enough to get the family the old classic Commodore 64.
+I still vividly remember fiddling through vast stacks of cassettes trying to find the game or program I was looking for, not to mention the day when my dad brought home the first floppy drive.
 I was thrilled and in heaven, no more huge stacks of cassettes, just nice small thin 5.25″ floppies.
 Does the command LOAD “*” 8,1 ring a bell to anyone?

-That’s a short insight to who I am, what I like and what my interest are.
+That’s a short insight into who I am, what I like and what my interest is.
 I am me, and I am nothing but me, that is all that I am, but it is also more than enough, and there is enough for everyone.

 Yours sincerely Jostein Elvaker Haande aka tolecnal

-“A free society is a place where it is safe to be unpopular”
+“A free society is a society where it is safe to be unpopular”

 – Adlai Stevenson